 The EPA sets the safety threshold for more than 90 contaminants in drinking water at the federal level.
 Water authorities must regularly test the public water supply for these contaminants and report their findings to the EPA.
-A public water supply containing pollutants above the EPA’s safety threshold will need to be cleaned.
-The EPA will direct the water authority on the measures to be taken in such cases.
+Polluters and local water authorities must clean public water supplies containing pollutants above the EPA’s safety threshold.
+The EPA will direct the water authority on the measures it must take in such cases.

 States can establish their own drinking water standards as long as they meet the federal standards set by the EPA.
 The EPA and state authorities can also take enforcement actions against water authorities that violate the minimum safety standards and put consumers at risk.

 Violations of the Clean Water Act and Safe Drinking Water Act that result in the contamination of water supplies and put people at risk of illness, injury, or death may spotlight poor industrial practices and/or negligence and can serve as important factors in water litigation.

 What are PFAS?
 Should I be concerned about them?

 PFAS are a family of human-made chemicals with strong water- and oil-repellant properties.
 They are also at the center of a growing body of water litigation.
 For decades, these chemicals have been widely used in the manufacture of non-stick, stain-resistant, and water-repellant coatings on fabric, upholstery, carpeting, nonstick cookware, firefighting foam, and a multitude of other products.
 Experts have dubbed them “forever chemicals” because they don’t break down in the environment.
 They accumulate in the human body over time, potentially leading to a spectrum of health problems.